 Control arms connect the wheel hubs and steering knuckles to the frame of the vehicle.
 They allow the wheels to move up and down while preventing forward and backward movement.
 Most cars have one or two control arms per wheel, one upper and one lower, on both the front and wheel suspensions.
 Most trucks and SUVs have both an upper and lower control arm, while many front wheel drive vehicles only use a lower control arm.

 Many suspensions and steering joints utilize bushings where vibration is concerned. they can be used in control arms, shock absorber mounts, stabilizer bars, stabilizer links, engine and transmission mounts, and other suspension and steering components.
 Bushings are especially important, as they impact comfort and handling.
 They cushion the suspension system, which controls noise and vibrations and provides a softer ride on rough roads.
-Their unique material can flex and move, but always return to their original shape and position.
+Their unique material can flex and move, but always return to the original shape and position.

 Some Common Problems